motobreath/ris/README.md

 ##Hosting:
-Point your webserver to the public folder
+Point your web server to the public folder.
+Additional Information coming soon...

-## Administration Section
+## Administration Section:
 NOTE: Mysql database is required to run admin section.
 It is possible to use other databases, just change the local.php configuration file to Create local database